Elmer George

 Elmer Ray George (July 15, 1928 – May 31, 1976) was an American race car driver.

 Born in Hockerville, Oklahoma, George died in Terre Haute, Indiana.
 He drove in the AAA and USAC Championship Car series, racing in the 1956–1963 seasons with 64 starts, including the Indianapolis 500 races in 1957, 1962, and 1963.

-He finished in the top ten 36 times, with one victory, in 1957 at Syracuse.
+George finished in the top-ten 36 times, with one victory, in 1957 at Syracuse.

 George was also the 1957 USAC Sprint Car Series champion.

 1962 Bobby Ball Memorial race

 On November 18, 1962, George suffered cuts and a left shoulder injury in a USAC Champ Car race held at the Arizona State Fairgrounds.
 Having hit another car's bumper, George lost control of his HOW Special, hit the guard rail before the grandstand, slid and headed towards the stands where he broke through a chain-link fence, landing upside down.
 22 spectators were injured as a result.